 Any combination not to exceed eighteen (18), provided, however, not more than twelve (12) lecture credits may be assigned without the concurrence of the faculty member.

 Vocational faculty in block instructional programs shall receive a minimum of a 15-minute break per day which is a part of the twenty-five (25) contact hour load.

+There will be a proactive discussion within the newly established District Faculty Shared Governance Committee to develop a plan for identifying and addressing workload equity issues with the understanding to make meaningful progress, there will be a cost.
+The DFSGC will provide a recommendation to the Chancellor by February 19, 2019.

 11.4 Office Hours.